-Element’s full-scale pipeline fatigue testing facility performs fatigue testing on steel catenary risers in our laboratory and on-site at the point of fabrication.
+Element’s pipeline testing facilities perform fatigue testing on steel catenary risers in our laboratory and on-site at the point of fabrication.
 Our testing containers can quickly be mobilized to various locations, making Element both flexible and faster than any other testing provider on the market.

 To find out how our Oil and Gas experts can advise on weld fatigue testing on catenary risers, or to request a quote, contact us today.